Build a Better World for Women and Girls

 Our club is made up of women from a diverse range of professions from in and around Geelong.
 Together, we support a range of service projects and scholarships at the international, district and club levels to help women in Australia and overseas.

 The Zonta Club of Geelong meets monthly for dinner on the first Wednesday of the month between February and December.
-Currently we meet at "Peckish" at the Geelong Bowling Club, Ballarat Road, Geelong West at 6.30 for a 6.45 start.
+Currently we meet at The National Hotel, Cnr Moorabool &

 Meetings include Guest Speakers, information sharing and project planning.